 Take the spoon out of your mouth.
 You're done taste testing.
 It's time to serve up and even share your yummy hummus.

-1. Hummus is the only spread you need for making great wraps.
-Slather it on a potato flatbread add any veggie you like.
-You can even top it off with a trick-out dressing like lemon tahini or sriracha tahini.
+- Slather it on a potato flatbread or toasted homemade pita bread.
+Add any veggie you like.
+You can even top it off with a tricked-out dressing like classic lemon tahini or sriracha tahini.
 More tahini?
-Can't go wrong there.
+You can't go wrong there.

-2. Pizza – of course!
+- Pizza – of course!
 Who needs a pizza sauce when you can make Greek flatbread pizzas?
-So good these are, in fact, that they deserve homemade pita bread if you have the yeast and time.
 Highly recommended!

 Ingredients